BerkeleyAutomation/FogROS2/QUICKSTART.md

 ros2 launch fogros2_examples talker.aws.launch.py
 ```
+Note that the last command may take some time to complete running especially the first time it is run.
+If your setup is correct, you should see the talker node publishing.

 18. You are done.
 Refer to our [README](https://github.com/BerkeleyAutomation/FogROS2/blob/main/README.md) for additional information including [Command Line Interface commmands](https://github.com/BerkeleyAutomation/FogROS2#command-line-interface) and [Docker installation](https://github.com/BerkeleyAutomation/FogROS2#docker).